 If you’re a landlord in Hong Kong, remember that you will need to claim your rental income and associated expenses from your Hong Kong properties on your US tax return.

 Let’s not forget another way to reduce your US Tax Bill: The Foreign Housing Exclusion.
 It’s a reasonably simple way to account for expenses associated with your foreign housing, such as:

 - Household Repairs

 Retiring Abroad in Hong Kong

-With close to 9 million Americans living abroad, it’s no wonder if you’re considering retiring in Hong Kong.
+With nearly 9 million American citizens living abroad, it’s no wonder you’re considering retiring in Hong Kong.
 Living near Macau, the Philippines, Cambodia, and other surrounding countries, your time as a retiree in Hong Kong means easy access to traveling throughout Asia.

 If you’ve earned enough credits from the US Social Security system, you can claim your benefits while living in Hong Kong.
 It might also be beneficial to look into private pension options as it can be difficult for Americans to pay into the local system there.